 Kachugaon Game Reserve – Kachugaon Game Reserve is located at Kachugaon 48 km from Bongaigaon.
 Kachugaon covers an area of around 214 sq km and has rare and endangered species such as gaur, golden langur, spotted deer and elephant.

 KakoiJana Wildlife Sanctuary – An ideal spot for eco-tourism, Kakaijana was declared a reserve forest in April 1966.
 Located 15 km from Bongaigaon town, now it has been upgraded to be a wildlife sanctuary.
 The total area of the sanctuary is 20 sq km, it is home to rare and endangered species such as binturong, jungle fowl, pangolin, hornbill, leopard, porcupine, python, lesser adjutant, stork, flying squirrel, monitor lizard, barking deer, mongoose, and civets.
 Kalikapat, a hill spring, flows through this forest.
 There is an ancient Shiva temple on one of the hills.

-Pancharatna - Pancharatna is a historical site situated on the Northern Bank of the river Brahmaputra, 30 kms from historical town of Abhayapuri, the Royal Kingdom of the Koch-Rajbongshi dynasty.
-Every year thousands of visitors pay visit to this important historical site, particularly on the day of Ashok-Ashtomi.
-Pancharatna boasts some ruins of a post Gupta temple and also some rock-cut ruins including a monolithic Buddhist Stupa.
+Pancharatna - Pancharatna is a historical site situated on the Northern Bank of the river Brahmaputra, 30 km from the historical town of Abhayapuri, the Royal Kingdom of the Koch-Rajbongshi dynasty.
+Every year thousands of visitors pay a visit to this important historical site, particularly on the day of Ashok-Ashtami.
+Pancharatna boasts some ruins of a post-Gupta temple and also some rock-cut ruins including a monolithic Buddhist Stupa.

 Tamranga Lake – Tamranga is a natural lake located in Bongaigaon.
 It lies near Bishnupur in North Salmara.
 It is also known as Tamranga Beel.
 The lake is considered as ornithologist’s paradise as a large number of migratory birds visit here during winter.